ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 This field indicates usage preferences regarding the content of the HTTP message.
-That is, the representation data, as defined in {{Section 8.1 of HTTP}}, not the resource.
+That is, the field is representation metadata ({{Section 8.2 of HTTP}}) that applies the representation data ({{Section 8.1 of HTTP}}).
+Informally, usage preferences apply to the content of a message, not the resource.

 Servers MUST retain any preferences associated with a request